 The MSc Play Therapy course provides theoretical and practical knowledge relating to play therapy, drawing on the experience and skills of qualified play therapists, as well as other creative therapists.
-The course team is actively engaged with practitioner work and related research and publishing.
+The course team is actively engaged in clinical practice, and related research and publishing.
 Read our Essential Guide to find out more.

 This is a demanding course and acceptable applicants will be interviewed to assess suitability for training.
 Students are also required to undertake their own personal therapy (60 hours) and clinical supervision (50 hours) as part of the professional requirement for registration as a Play Therapist.
 Students are expected to meet these costs in addition to the course fees.